Columnist Mocks The Case Against Cord-Cutting As 'Too Many Choices'

 Taking one for the team (Score:1)

 Cord cutting?
-Meet the new boss, same as the old (Score:2)
+Meet the new boss, same as the old (Score:3)

 Streaming used to be seen as an alternative to cable, but let's face it: It's turning out to be the same.
 Yes, yes, you can now choose when to watch your show instead of having to wait for it to appear on X-day Y-time, but face it, the difference is nonexistent.
-Now, instead of watching it when it's aired you watch it when it is available for streaming, and if you want to watch it later, you basically save yourself the VCR programming, because that's basically what watching it later than release essentially
+Now, instead of watching it when it's aired you watch it when it is available for streaming, and if you want to watch it later, you basically save yourself the VCR programming, because that's basically what watching it later than release essentially is.

 Re: (Score:2)